 - Use short voting options such as Adopt or Reject; Accept or Decline; Yes or No; whatever might be appropriate for your situation.

-The ElectionsOnline software is well equipped to handle referendum voting in a manner that is elegant for both the voter and election administrator.
-Following these simple best practices ensures that elegance is fully utilized.
+The Skypunch system is well equipped to handle referendum voting in a manner that is elegant for both the voter and election administrator.
+Following these simple best practices ensures that elegance is fully realized.